Arvind29/VirusTotal-Bulk-IP-Scanner/README.md

 # VirusTotal-Bulk-IP-Scanner

 Automates bulk IP reputation checks via VirusTotal API, outputting results with risk indicators in Excel.
+- Bulk scan multiple IP addresses at once
+- Uses VirusTotal API for reputation checks
+- Outputs results in an easy-to-read Excel file
+- Simple and fast execution

 Steps to Use the Script: